AJP4/BrainToObsidian/readme.md

 #### `types_prepend_text`

 * If you set `types_to_tags` as True then text assigned to this variable is prepended to the tag name so that it can be identified in Obsidian tag lists

+## File Wrangling

+THis migration script may not do all that you need and more data wrangling is required.
+So rather than script every edge case and create an overly complex end user configuration file it might be best to use some existing obsidian plugins.
+I have found the following useful (they can be found via the community plugin browser):

+* `Tag Wrangler`:  refactoring tags
+* `Find orphaned files and broken links`:  I had many thoughts with very little content which then created files in Obsidian.
+I used this to find and delete these files and leave behind link references without files, so should I need them at later date I can click the link and create one